The Fool Tarot Card Meanings (Upright & Reversed)

 I think it’s important to know the next card in the major arcana is The Magician.
 Armed with experience from The Fool, The Magician recognises mastery of the self and ego is paramount, as well as a stronger, more grounded commitment to achieving their goals.
 Lessons learned from The Fool card are never useless or meaningless.

-The Fool is the card of new beginnings, leaps of faith and loyalty.
+If pulled in the upright position, The Fool is associated with new beginnings, leaps of faith and loyalty.

 The Fool tarot card as feelings/emotions